aptaylor87/capstone2/README.md

 1. Install PostgreSQL if not already installed.

-2. Create a new database for Jobly.
+2. Create a new database for marvel app.
+Create a test database.

 3. Update the `.env` file with the database connection details.

+4. Sign up for developer account with Marvel and get private and public keys.

+5. Run the marvel.sql file in psql.

+6. Run getCharactersForDB in the marvelAPI.js file under helpers to seed the DB with character data.

 ## API Endpoints